duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 #### DuckDB Versions

-Version 0.2.7 was the first version to include a Python client compiled for ARM64, so it was the first version that could easily run on the benchmarking compute resources.
+Version 0.2.7, published in June 2021, was the first version to include a Python client compiled for ARM64, so it was the first version that could easily run on the benchmarking compute resources.
-Version 1.0.0 is the latest available at the time of publication, although we also provide a sneak preview of an in-development feature branch.
+Version 1.0.0 is the latest available at the time of publication (June 2024), although we also provide a sneak preview of an in-development feature branch.

 #### Default Settings